tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

 # Introduction

-This post is a brain dump of the steps required to set up a Typescript and React project with some explanatory notes – I intend to write more about working with this combination in more detail soon.
+This post is a brain dump of the steps required to set up a Typescript and React project with some explanatory notes – I intend to write about working with Typescript and React in a real world project in more detail soon.
+Some knowledge of React and of the basics of Typescript is assumed.

-These instructions are for setting up a new project with Typescript, React, Webpack and Babel – neither Webpack nor Babel are required to work with Typescript, as Typescript can transpile ES6 to ES5 and do some degree of bundling itself; but using them enables Hot Module Reloading, and also allows you to run other Babel and Webpack plugins on the compiled output if desired.
+These instructions will guide you through setting up a new project with Typescript, React, Webpack and Babel – neither Webpack nor Babel are required to work with Typescript, as Typescript can transpile ES6 to ES5 and do some degree of bundling itself; but using them enables Hot Module Reloading, and also allows you to run other Babel and Webpack plugins on the compiled output if desired.

 The resulting project template is available on Github at https://github.com/tomduncalf/ts-react-template.